BabylonJS/Documentation/content/setup/frameworkPackages/es6Support.md

 _How does deserialization work ?_

-When you deserialize a Babylon.js object like a Material or Light, it is impossible for the framework to know before hand what kind of entity is enclosed in your file.
+When you deserialize a Babylon.js object like a Material or Light, it is impossible for the framework to know beforehand what kind of entity is enclosed in your file.
 For instance, are you relying on Standard vs PBRMaterial.
 We again rely on side effect here and the deserialization will only be able to load the kind of entity you have imported in your app.
-This means if you know you will need to deserialize a PBRMaterial, you can `import "@babylonjs/core/Materials/PBR/pbrMaterial";` before hand.
+This means if you know you will need to deserialize a PBRMaterial, you can `import "@babylonjs/core/Materials/PBR/pbrMaterial";` beforehand.

 _How do I know if I am importing a folder or a file ?_

-By convention and to simplify the discovery, all folders starts with an upper case character where the files starts with a lower case one.
+By convention and to simplify the discovery, all folders starts with an upper case character where the files start with a lower case one.

 _How to find what module contains the entity I am trying to import?_

 This is actually a pretty good question.
-It should be intuitive enough and if not, do not hesistate to ping us so we can add it to the documentation.
+It should be intuitive enough and if not, do not hesitate to ping us so we can add it to the documentation.

 _The intellisense does not propose the method I normally use in the bundled version and an undefined error is raised at runtime?_